 Born and raised in Eastern Connecticut, Brian graduated from the Norwich Free Academy, where he was a well-known host and producer at a commercial radio station, and he received his bachelor’s degree in political science from Eastern Connecticut State University.
 He took his education a step further by earning his master’s degree in public policy from Southern Connecticut State University where he authored a thesis on the change in public officials’ political positions when they go from one elected office to another.

 He is also a former champion powerlifter – one of the youngest athletes ever having won the Men’s Open world title for the deadlift, substance free, at the age of 21.

 The 45th General Assembly District’s unique location between two metropolitan hubs offers it a unique opportunity for growth and innovation.
-As state representative, Brian will continue advocating for regulation reform, tax relief and transportation infrastructure improvements, without the use of tolls, to attract more businesses to the region, and will fight any anti-business legislation introduced in Hartford.
-He believes that education must evolve at every level in order to prepare students for the jobs of the 21st Century, and will continue to work with his Teen Advisory Council to address the concerns of young people across Connecticut.
+As state representative, Brian will continue advocating for regulation reform, tax relief and transportation infrastructure improvements, to attract more businesses to the region, and will fight any anti-business legislation introduced in Hartford.
+He believes that education must evolve at every level in order to prepare students for the jobs of the 21st Century and will continue to work with his Teen Advisory Council to address the concerns of young people across Connecticut.

 Feel free to contact Representative Lanoue with any questions or concerns that you might have.

 Office: (860) 240-8700